zeek/action-zkg-install/README.md

 ## Versions

-The latest released version of this action is `v1.1`.
+The latest released version of this action is `v1.2` and recommended for general use.
 In-development work is available by using the action with `@master`.

 ## Docker